JibbSmart/JoyShockMapper/README.md

 Commands can *mostly* be split into 4 categories:

 1. **[Digital Inputs](#1-digital-inputs)**.
 These are the simplest.
 Map a button press or stick movement to a key or mouse button.
 There are many binding options available, such as tap & hold, simultaneous press and chorded press.
 2. **[Analog Triggers](#2-analog-triggers)**.
-The Dualshock 4 controller has 2 analog triggers: L2 and R2.
+The DualSense and Dualshock 4 controllers have 2 analog triggers: L2 and R2.
 JoyShockMapper can set different bindings on both "soft pull" and "full pull" of the trigger, maximizing use of those triggers.
 This feature is unavailable to controllers that have digital triggers, like the Nintendo Pro and Joycons.
 3. **[Stick Mouse Inputs](#3-stick-mouse-inputs)**.
 You can move the mouse with stick inputs and/or gyro inputs.
 Stick mouse has two different modes:
 	* **Aim stick**.
 This is your traditional/legacy stick aiming.
 	* **Flick stick**.
 Map the flick or rotation of a stick to the same rotation in game.
 More on that later.